lukaszkutylowski/ImageUploaderApplication/README.md

 }
 ```

-### Endpoint routing is implemented with Spring Security.
+### Endpoint permission is implemented with Spring Security.
 The / upload path is available to the Admin user; path / gallery is available to User, while home page, login and logout is available to everyone.

 ```java
 @Override